usnistgov/FIPS201/_FIPS201/keymanagement.md

 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [SP 800-78].

-[^keypolicy]: Note that key management certificates may assert the id-fpki-common-policy, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
+[^keypolicy]: Note that key management certificates MAY assert the id-fpki-common-policy, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
 Applications / relying systems sensitive to the assurance level may choose not to accept certificates that only assert id-fpki-common-policy.